van-truong/ToolsyBio/docs/DEV_GUIDE.md

 ```

 ### To Fetch a Subset (e.g., for Testing or Domain-Specific Use)
+This filtered configuration was used in the original US-RSE’25 submission, resulting in a test set of approximately 5,794 tools.

-You can include a keyword or EDAM topic filter:
+You can also change these params to include a different keyword or EDAM topic filter:

 ```python
 params = {
     "format": "json",